 Head Men's Soccer Coach

-Erin Sullivan was named men's soccer coach at Williams College in December 2014.
-Sullivan, a native of nearby Voorheesville, N.Y.,returned to Williams after a successful career as the head coach at Western New England University (WNE) in Springfield.
-At WNE Sullivan also served as an Assistant Athletic Director and as the Golden Bears' Compliance Coordinator.
-He owned and operated the Western New England Soccer Academy, one of the largest youth soccer camps in Massachusetts.
+Sullivan, a native of nearby Voorheesville, N.Y., comes to Williams after a successful career as the head coach at Western New England University (WNE) in Springfield.
+At WNE Sullivan and also served as an Assistant Athletic Director and as the Golden Bears' Compliance Coordinator.

 Three times Sullivan was named the Commonwealth Coast Conference Coach of the Year (2007, 2009, and 2011) and he was named the Great Northeast Athletic Conference Coach of the Year four times (2001, 2004, 2005, and 2006).
 In 2005 Sullivan was named the National Soccer Coaches Association of America New England Region Coach of the Year and a Finalist for National Coach of the Year.

 Sullivan was named to the National Soccer Coaches Association of America All-New England First Team in 1995 and a Senior Bowl selection.
-In 1992 Sullivan won the Ephs' coveted Henry N. Flynt '44 Freshman of the Year Award and in 1995 was named the winner of the Myles Fox Memorial soccer Trophy recognizing character, integrity, and leadership.
+In 1992 Sullivan won the Ephs' coveted Henry M. Flynt Freshman of the Year Award and in 1995 was named the winner of the Miles Fox Memorial soccer Trophy recognizing character, integrity, and leadership.

 In 2006 Sullivan earned a Master's of Business Administration from WNE.